What Is Insomnia, And Why Is It Linked To Detox?

 Staring at the clock while you are trying to fall asleep can be very counterproductive as it can increase stress and anxiety levels, making it more difficult to fall asleep.
 Keeping your bedroom clock turned away from your bed may help reduce the temptation to peek and see what time it is.
 If you find yourself lying in bed without falling asleep for 20 minutes or longer, it is suggested to get out of bed and do something peaceful while waiting to become drowsier.

-Struggling with Insomnia During Detox?
+Struggling With Insomnia During Detox?

 Going long periods without adequate sleep can negatively impact one’s overall physical and mental health.
 According to a study conducted by The National Institute of Health, symptoms of insomnia that persist for over one month are associated with daytime impairment, psychological distress, increased work absenteeism, poor interpersonal functioning, increased risk for psychiatric disturbances, and increased risk of relapse.
 Thus, treating insomnia by implementing healthy sleep habits, along with discussing your symptoms with a medical professional, can provide you with the support needed to achieve better sleep, all of which will aid in the progress of your recovery.
-Contact a dedicated treatment specialist today to learn more about getting help for yourself or a loved one.
+Contact a treatment provider today to learn more about getting help for yourself or a loved one.